 "Jeevas made a play for Aizawa's daughter," I mumble, just to shut him up.

 "At the funeral?"
 Mikami laughs and nearly falls into the urinal.
-He's lived vicariously through Jeevas since he was married a few months ago to the rich daughter of an ex-politician who helped him get the position he had now.
+She he married the rich daughter of an ex-politician who helped him get the postition he has now, he's lived vicariously through Jeevas.
 Mikami hates his wife and it's mutual.
 He calls her 'Ratface' in an affectionate tone and hasn't yet summed up the courage to conduct affairs.
-Jeevas, on the other hand, is blessed with the ability to be in government without actually working, sleeps with anything with a pulse, and generally behaves badly while remaining under the radar of the press and The Lady.
+Jeevas, on the other hand, is blessed with the ability to be in government without actually working, sleeps with anything with a pulse and even that's probably not a requirement, and generally behaves badly while remaining under the radar of the press and The Lady.
 He is actually The Lady's and the press' favourite due to his rogueish ways and revolting flattery which The Lady responds well to.
 She recently took him and a few others as part of her entourage on a trip to China.
 Apparently his (dyed) red hair reminded her of a skiing holiday in Scotland as a teenager, so she took him under her wing and he took to Tokyo, having spent every summer in the north from the day he was born.
-Not long afterwards, he used his dual-citizenship and became firmly ensconced as being one of 'The Court Ladies', as they're known.
-Their purpose is to remain favourites of The Lady and aren't expected to do very much apart from to be on hand to tell her how nice she's looking.
-Ostensibly, his official job is something to do with foreign relations - the same as his father up until ten years ago when he lost his looks.
+Not long after, he used his dual-citizenship and became firmly ensconced as being one of 'The Court Ladies', as they're known.
+Their purpose is to remain favourites of The Lady and they aren't expected to do very much apart from to be on hand to tell her how nice she's looking.
+Ostensibly, his official job is something to do with foreign relations - the same 'job' his father held until ten years ago when he lost his looks.

 "You have to snatch the opportunity when one presents itself," Jeevas says snidely, tapping his nose until a puff of dust rises up.
 "That's how I live life.
 Anyone got a spliff?
 What is that stuff, Miki?
 Is it dandruff?
 It's doing nothing for me."